brainstormforce/wp-spectra/readme.txt

 = x.x.x =
 * Improvement: Buttons - Added an inherit-gap-from-theme option.
+* Fix: Container - Resolved an issue wherein the 'open in new window' option would not be available when Spectra Pro is actived.

 = 2.12.6 - TUESDAY, 19th MARCH 2024 =
 * Improvement: Heading - Added an element type option.